aneoconsulting/ArmoniK/Documentation/index.md

-# **ArmoniK** developer documentation
+# **ArmoniK** documentation

 _ArmoniK_ is a high throughput compute grid project using Kubernetes.

 The project provides a reference architecture that can be used to build and adapt a modern high throughput compute solution on-premise or using Cloud services, allowing users to submit high volumes of short and long-running tasks and scaling environments dynamically.

 **Warning**: This project is an Open Source ([Apache 2.0 License](https://github.com/aneoconsulting/ArmoniK/blob/main/LICENSE)).